Eclipse-SDV-Hackathon-Accenture/maestro-challenge/README.md

 1. Write the code for your workload in the language of your choice.
 1. Build a container image for it.
 1. Push it to a container registry.
 You can create an [Azure Container Registry](./docs/azure/azure_container_registry_instructions.md#aditional-information) with your [Azure Subscription](./docs/azure/azure_code_redeem_instructions.md)
-1. Follow the orchestrator-specific instructions for plugging them into the environments.
+1. Follow the orchestrator-specific instructions for plugging your container image into the environments.

 There are a few suggested ways to extend this use case, but feel free to use your imagination to come up with your own as well!